apache/servicecomb-pack/saga-demo/booking/README.md

 ```
 The second car booking will be marked with **cancel:true**

+## User Requests by html page

+Open a browser with URL http://127.0.0.1:8083, You will get a html page.
+You can use this page to invoke test cases, and then get results.

 **Note** transactions and compensations implemented by services must be idempotent.